-2 children rescued in Turkey as quake death toll reaches 81
+Turkey pulls 2 girls out of rubble three days after quake

 The quake triggered a small tsunami that hit Samos and the Seferihisar district of Izmir, drowning one elderly woman.
 The tremors were felt across western Turkey, including in Istanbul as well as in the Greek capital of Athens.
 Hundreds of aftershocks followed.

 Turkey has a mix of older buildings and cheap or illegal construction, which can lead to serious damage and deaths when earthquakes hit.
-Regulations have been tightened in light of earthquakes to strengthen or demolish buildings and urban renewal is underway in Turkish cities, but it is not happening fast enough.
+Regulations have been tightened in light of earthquakes to strengthen or demolish older buildings and urban renewal is underway in Turkish cities, but it is not happening fast enough.

 Turkey sits on top of fault lines and is prone to earthquakes.
 In 1999, two powerful quakes killed some 18,000 people in northwestern Turkey.
 Earthquakes are frequent in Greece as well.